klojang4j/klojang-templates/README.md

 }
 ```

-Notice how the address template gets mapped to the address property of `Employee`, and
+Looking at the template file (label.html), notice how the address template gets mapped to
-how, inside the address template, you have access to the `Address`
+the address property of `Employee`, and how, inside the address template, you have access
-properties.
-In fact, inside the address template you are in a "different universe"
+to the `Address` properties.
+In fact, inside the address template you are in a "different
-and you can _only_ access `Address` properties.
+universe" and you can _only_ access `Address` properties.

 ### Tables